About San Clemente

 San Clemente is a beautifully frescoed twelfth century historic basilica in Rome.
 However, whilst interesting in its own right, it is what lies underneath San Clemente which is a highlight to historians.

-In the mid-nineteenth century, when San Clemente was excavated, it was discovered to have been built over both a fourth century church and a third century Temple of Mithras.
+When San Clemente was excavated in the 19th century, it was discovered to have been built over both a 4th century church and a 3rd century Temple of Mithras.

 Discover the best places to visit in Rome with an expert guide to Rome’s top tourist attractions.
 Includes the top ten places to visit with an interactive map and guide.